Child Welfare Case Worker Job Description

-Child welfare caseworkers, classified more broadly as child, family and school social workers, are individuals who can work for state or local government, as well as schools, to help children gain access to a healthier and happier life.
-Caseworkers can specialize in a particular area of child welfare, including adoption, foster care, homelessness, teenage pregnancy, domestic violence or drug abuse.
+Child welfare caseworkers, classified more broadly as child, family, and school social workers, are individuals who can work for state or local government, as well as for schools, to help children gain access to healthier and happier lives.
+A bachelor's in social work is usually necessary; however, a graduate certificate or master's degree is sometimes required.
+Licensure and continuing education may also be mandated by the state.

 Child Welfare Caseworker Job Description